aframevr/aframe/docs/core/component.md

 ### Property Types

 All properties have **property types**.
 Property types define how the component parses incoming data from the DOM, and they prescribe a default value if one is not defined in the property definition.
-A-Frame comes with several built-in property types such as `boolean`, `int`, `number`, `selector`, `src`, `string`, and `vec3`.
+A-Frame comes with several built-in property types such as `array`, `boolean`, `int`, `number`, `selector`, `src`, `string`, and `vec3`.

 Each type assigns a `parse` and a `stringify` function.
 Parsers deserialize the incoming string value from the DOM to be put into the component's data object.
 Stringifiers serialize values back to the DOM when calling `setAttribute` with a non-string value.
 Alternatively, we can define our own property types by providing our own `parse` and/or `stringify` functions.

 ### Schema Inference

 Property types can either be assigned explicitly, or the schema will infer one given the default value.

 Given a default value, the schema will infer a property type and inject a parser and stringifer into the property definition:

 ```js
 schema: {